 Katy Cowan, Austin Eddy, Alicia Gibson, Shara Hughes, Adrianne Rubenstein, Emily Mae Smith, Michael Stamm, Tricia Treib, Cody Tumblin and William J O’Brien all continually astound me.
 Always humbled when I see any of their stuff.
 Rock stars.
 All of ’em.

-go site AMM: Would you be able to share with us any upcoming plans or projects in your career?
+AMM: Would you be able to share with us any upcoming plans or projects in your career?

 HF: Lots of good things to come!
 But perhaps more importantly, it’s the continual attempt to make a painting good enough to keep and to steal a glimpse at understanding.

 Introduction text and interview by Maya Chung for ArtMaze Mag.